markstringer-dti/markstringer-dti.github.io/dti.md

 Working late.
 Working weekends, holidays being cancelled or frowned on,  "a positive, can do attitude" are signs that you're working on a trench warfare project.
 As are high turnover of staff, staff being signed off long-term sick, or with stress.

-One of the things that personally I've found most upsetting about working on trench warfare projects is when senior management complain that the staff don't look stressed enough.
+One of the things that personally I've found most upsetting about working on trench warfare projects is when senior management say that the staff don't look stressed enough.

 A trench warfare project is a bad situation.
 And experience of working on one can be one of the best motivations for getting over your reluctance to tackle issues as soon as they arise - call out and then tack the pirate ship - on the next project that you work on.
 But every now and then you are going to find yourselves working on a project which is simultaneously working towards a ridiculous, undeliverable deadline, whilst at the same time labouring under several other problems, meaning that it's undeliverable.
 This is in many ways, the archetypal undeliverable project.